-Business Studies students from St John Ogilvie High School visited Wonder World Soft Play in Glasgow as part of a business links educational school trip.
-This was to aid their 3rd year studies with a chance to experience a local business, and better understand how they operate.
-The class had been given an assignment to make recommendations for the marketing of Wonder World based on their experience at the venue.
+Business Studies students from St John Ogilvie High School visited Wonder World Soft Play in Glasgow as part of an educational school trip linked to businesses.
+This was to aid their 3rd-year studies with a chance to experience a local business, and better understand how they operate.
+The class had been given the assignment to make recommendations for the marketing of Wonder World based on their experience at the venue.

 One pupil at St John’s Ogilvie said;

 We went on a trip to Wonder World to help us with our business project and to be able to see a live successful business in motion.

 Wonder World Glasgow is one of four large soft play sites run by the Wonder World Group.
 The group also own several child-friendly apps and a YouTube Channel that makes and shares videos for children.
 All of these resources give children a safe environment in which they can learn while they have fun.
 Wonder World is committed to helping and engaging with the local community in a positive manner, and they welcomed the chance to demonstrate their business model to the students.

 The visits took place in the morning when Wonder World was quiet enough that the students could be given a full tour of the site.
 They were each given a checklist, of things to keep an eye out for around the site.
 The tour was led by the marketing manager and students were able to ask questions of the staff to better understand the business.

 Another St John’s Ogilvie pupil said;